 July 2017 Update: No changes were made during the reporting period.
+July 2018 Update: No changes occurred during the reporting period.
 July 2019 Update: The University continued to provide access to locker rooms and showers in Student Center and Fitness Center.